yudhasubki/blockqueue/README.md

 ### Read Message

-To read a message, you need to create a unique consumer identifier.
-This ensures horizontal scalability and guarantees that the message is sent only once.
+To read a message, you just need to pass the subscriber name into URL Path and with timeout.
+This ensures horizontal scalability and guarantees that the message is sent once.

 ```bash
 curl --location 'http://your-host/topics/{topic_name}/subscribers/{subscriber_name}?timeout=5s'